andreasgrams/fxmvp.sample/README.md

 # Sample Application for FxMVP

- This project demonstrate the usage of fxMVP.
+ This project demonstrate the usage of FxMVP.
 FxMVP is a small library to help implement the MVP design pattern for Java Fx applications.

  ## Start Application